stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

    "He paused and resumed.

-   "&lsquo;I know, Denny, that I can say these things to you because you have such a preternaturally unspoiled mind--clean, fine, direct, objective, and all that.
+   ""I know, Denny, that I can say these things to you because you have such a preternaturally unspoiled mind--clean, fine, direct, objective, and all that.
 You won't misunderstand as an oversubtilised, effete man of the world might.'

    "He paused once more.

-   "&lsquo;The fact is, I think I know what's needed to set my imagination working again.
+   ""The fact is, I think I know what's needed to set my imagination working again.
 I've had a dim idea of it ever since we were in Paris, but I'm sure now.
 It's Marceline, old chap--that face and that hair, and the train of shadowy images they bring up.
 Not merely visible beauty--though God knows there's enough of that--but